jloughry/OUSS/README.md

 which tells `rsync` to compare checksums instead of date/time on files and directories.
 It seems to work pretty well in this application.

+To find all files with 'execute' permissions but ignore certain directories, use `find . -type f -perm /a+x -not -path "./.git*" -not -path ".cgi/bin/*"`.
+This is much better than the extremely confusing `-prune` option on `find(1)`.